 Since two and a half months they reign.
 Took the sky overnight, them clouds.
 What can we do?
 Never since the first scientific observations, during both December and January, Belgium has been so grimly blocked from the stars and sun.
 The depth record from before WWII shatters.
-Classfree week, we flee this tyranny.
+Dear week that's classfree, we flee this tyranny.

 We approach the Alps.
 Not even they, dark sky nazis, would reach over

 les Grandes Jorasses and l'Envers des Aiguilles, there, awaiting us.
 Around every corner looms a mountain way higher than the former.
 You’re imagining it now and it’s not going to be high enough.
 We make another bend.
 Suddenly, high in front of us, a lone top burns in flaming colours way up in the sky where I could have only expected the moon.
 Aiguille Verte.
 All else is already dark or blue.

 Saturday evening.
 We reach the dark tunnel that crawls under Monte Bianco.
 Through here we escape the clouds’ malapert regime.
 Successfully.
 Open sky.
 Thick snow.
 We enter the land where the Dora Baltea runs from the mountain flanks.
 We join her through her valley forests and steer for 1,5h 'till we turn off up hairpin bends.